 Q. Does Dog Days have a Veteran's Orientation?

 A. No. In the past Dog Days provided an orientation specifically for military connected students which has been discontinued.
 Veteran students will attend the applicable freshmen or transfer student orientation.
-For questions please contact the Dog Days office at 559.278.4885.
+There are preferred dates for Veteran students.
+For information please contact the Dog Days office at 559.278.4885.